mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 5. Apply spectrum masks.
 The sub-steps are:

    a.
-Get the spectra to mask for single spectra, spectrum ranges,
+Get the spectra masks for single spectra, spectrum ranges,
       single horizontal spectrum strips, single vertical spectrum strips, horizontal spectrum range (several strips next to each other), vertical spectrum range (several strips next to each other), block masks and block cross masks
    b.
 Mask the selected spectra using :ref:`MaskDetectors <algm-MaskDetectors>`

 6. Apply angle masking.
-This is used for pizza-slice masking.
-The sub-steps are:
+This is used for pizza-slice masking and uses :ref:`MaskDetectorsInShape <algm-MaskDetectorsInShape>`

-   a.
-Mask a pizza slice using :ref:`MaskDetectorsInShape <algm-MaskDetectorsInShape>`
+7. Apply beam stop masking.
+The beam stop consists of a disc where the beam is located and a connection arm (rod) which holds the disc.
+The disc has at this point already been masked by a cylinder mask.
+This step masks the connection arm using :ref:`MaskDetectorsInShape <algm-MaskDetectorsInShape>`

 *SANSMove*
 ------------

-The *SANSMove* algorithm moves a SANS workspace according to the settings in the state object.
+The :ref:`SANSMove <algm-SANSMove>`algorithm moves a SANS workspace according to the settings in the state object.
 Additionally the user can specify the beam centre.
 Note that if the beam centre is also specified in the state object, then the manual selection takes precedence.
 The way we perform a move is highly-instrument